Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/deep-dive.md

 categories and funds.
 Visualize the data using stacked bar charts or line plots to compare categories.

-Tools: Pandas, Matplotlib, Seaborn.

-**5. Networks of Groups with large numbers of Proposal Submissions per Fund per Entity**

-* Approach: Build a network graph to represent the relationships between entities and the number of proposals they submit per fund.
-Use NetworkX for constructing and visualizing the network.

-Tools: Pandas, NetworkX, Matplotlib.
+Tools: Pandas, plotting and machine learning libraries

-**6. Data-Processing of Milestone Module: Reading as JSON, tokenization, insights** Submitted idea by community lead Intersect Japan (Yuta) and [GitHub issue](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/issues/6) logged by funded proposer saigonbitmaster
+**5. Data-Processing of Milestone Module: Reading as JSON, tokenization, insights** Submitted idea by community lead Intersect Japan (Yuta) and [GitHub issue](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/issues/6) logged by funded proposer saigonbitmaster

 * Approach: Read and process milestone data from JSON files.
 Tokenize text data to